gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

   nodes.

 ![](code-deployment.png)

+* We maintain dedicated queues for each region.
+If one region is under heavy load we can add more consumers/workers to address that region.
+* A periodic job checks for worker node heartbeat, if the TTL has expired then will restart the job.
+* After the build is done the queue is updated, the next stage of deploy is started.

 {{% notice tip "Tip" %}}
 Split the tasks into smaller sub-tasks so that they can be restarted in case of failure.